fcavalieri/jobrunr/README.md

 * Removal of messages meant more for developer than users
 * Extra controls for recurring jobs
 * The same recurring job can no longer be run in parallel
+* Exceptions are not swallowed by the dashboard logger

 <p align="center">
  <img src="https://user-images.githubusercontent.com/567842/80095933-1181c900-8569-11ea-85e7-14129b3f8142.png" alt="JobRunr logo"></img>